hellerve/blog/wip/Lets_Write_Base64_in_Carp.md

 What do we do in the function, though?
-First, we define `bytes` to be an array of characters, created from the input string—please note that we assume the text to be ASCII in there.
+First, we define `bytes` to be an array of characters, created from the input string—please note that we assume the text to be ASCII in there (remember that it’s a Base64-encoded string, so ASCII is hopefully fine).
 We also define an empty array called `decoded`, which will be the result of our fiddling.
 Then we go through the bytes until they’re empty.
 All of this suggests a mutation-based approach that is not very functional, but presumably fairly fast.